lbryio/lbry.com/content/faq/how-do-i-check-my-lbc-address.md

 category: wallet
 ---

+## Using lbrynet (the usual way)

+To get your current, unused address

+    lbrynet-cli wallet_unused_address

+To create a new address

+    lbrynet-cli wallet_new_address

+To list all addresses in your wallet

+    lbrynet-cli wallet_list

+To get your balance

+    lbrynet-cli wallet_balance

+## Using lbrycrd (the old way)

 In order to check your LBC address, you must first find out the name of the account you are interested in:

     lbrycrd-cli listaccounts